tilt-dev/tilt.build/docs/snapshots.md

 ![snapshot modal](assets/img/snapshot-modal.png)

-If you haven't already connected Tilt to TiltCloud, you'll need to click a couple buttons to create a TiltCloud account:
+If you haven't already connected Tilt to Tilt Cloud, you'll need to click a couple buttons to create a Tilt Cloud account:

 ![link to TiltCloud](assets/img/link-to-tiltcloud.png)